rstudio/rstudio/git_hooks/secrets/test/README.md

 ---

 ## Example secrets for secret scanning
-All of secrets below are randomly generated strings that match the expected string format for each secret type.
+All of the secrets below are randomly generated strings that match the expected string format for each secret type.

 ### Github secrets https://github.blog/2021-04-05-behind-githubs-new-authentication-token-formats
 GITHUB_PERSONAL=ghp_65CCDtH2W4OzBcxpUSr31wgbzR73sba1IIxA